barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

     }
 }
 ```
-&#9312; This loop is the same as the one we had previously with the addition
+&#9312; This loop is conceptually identical to the one we had previously, but
-that we now keep track of the number of elements we have transformed.
+now we keep track of the number of elements we have transformed.
 If
 the function `f` panics at any point, the destructor of our `TransitioningVec`
 instance will get invoked and destroy the elements appropriately and free
-the allocated storage allocated by the vector. &#9313; Here all elements
+the allocated storage allocated by dropping its `vector` field. &#9313; Here all elements
 have completed their transformation, so we
 are making sure that the destructor of our instance does not get called anymore
 and we return a `Vec<U>` that is now the sole owner of the transformed elements
 and the allocated storage.

-Since we don't want to expose this helper vector publicly, we hide it in the
+Since we don't want to expose this helper type publicly, we hide it in the
 `map_in_place` free function like so:

 ```rust